GuiCrypto/Voting/README.md

 To be the winner a proposal must respect this rules :
 * the winning proposal is the one with the most votes
 * if equality between the proposals with the most votes this function return zero.
+* blank vote is counted in participation but have no impact on proposal vote count.

 Then if the return of `getWinner` function is 0 a new vote must be taken to decide the winners.